sybert1ger/frc-programming/courses/CSE1110/1-Programs/2-Languages.md

 Programming languages are very (eerily) similar to verbal languages.
 The only real difference is that they are not meant to be pronounced verbally.
 They all have ways of saying things, special words to represent things, and a specific way of interpreting them (like a dictionary).

 Now, we don't mean to confuse you.
 A programming language's actual usage is very different from something like English.
-Programming languages are ways of telling the computer to do something, where verbal languages do many more things.
+Programming languages are ways of telling the computer to do something, where verbal languages communicate ideas and concepts.

 Some key principles that most programming languages use:

-- Easy to read
+- Easy to read (with practice)
 - No verbose or extraneous language
 - Simple, compact and succinct